thephpleague/uri/components/overview.md

 }
 ~~~

-This interface exposes methods that must be attached to any URI part or component.
-Theses methods allow complementary representations of a URI component depending on the required context.
+The `UriPart` interface exposes methods that allow a basic representation of an URI part.

 ### UriPart::__toString

-Returns the normalized/encoded string version of the URI part/component.
+Returns the normalized and encoded string version of the URI part.
 This is the form used when echoing the URI component from the URI object getter methods.

 ~~~php
 <?php